uranmaj/uranmaj.github.io/_case-studies/trubadurcek.md

 layout: case-study
 title: Trubadurček
 subtitle: A system for automatic generation and evaluation of elementary school level rhythmic ear-training exercises
-description: Create a system that enables the automatic generation and evaluation of rhythmic dictation exercises with different types of exercises.
+task: Create a system that enables the automatic generation and evaluation of rhythmic dictation exercises with different types of exercises.
 Evaluate the system and identify the key advantages and disadvantages of individual types of exercises for the lower music school level in the Slovenian music education system.
 link: https://repozitorij.uni-lj.si/Dokument.php?id=161140
 images:
   - src: /assets/images/trubadurcek-home.png